-You can enable Stackdriver Trace for Python applications by using OpenCensus.
+You can enable Cloud Trace for Python applications by using OpenCensus.
 OpenCensus is a set of instrumentation libraries for collecting trace and metric data that work with multiple backends.
 For the latest details about OpenCensus for Python, along with additional documentation and examples, go to census-instrumentation/opencensus-python.

 Installation and configuration

-To collect traces, you need to import the Stackdriver exporter and
+Update your application to import the Stackdriver exporter and

 the OpenCensus tracer packages.
 Your application must also instantiate